 Brent Cross West

-Brent Cross West station, due to open in 2022, will be the first major new mainline station in London in over a decade
+Brent Cross West station will be the first major new mainline station in London in over a decade

-The new Station and associated rail works are being funded as part of a £419 million government funding agreement which Barnet Council has secured through close collaboration with Central Government Partners from the Ministry of Housing, Communities and Local Government, HM Treasury and the Greater London Authority.
+The new station and associated rail works are being funded as part of a £419 million government funding agreement which Barnet Council has secured through close collaboration with Central Government partners from the Department for Levelling Up, Housing and Communities, HM Treasury and the Greater London Authority.

 The station received full planning consent from Barnet Council’s Planning Committee on 13 May 2020.
 Read more here.

 Opening Brent Cross West

 Brent Cross West will be operational from Sunday 10 December 2023.

 For image usage requests and media enquiries, please contact email@example.com

 You can see our programme of works, including planned out-of-hours working, on the pages below.